explore

 Elevation Gain: 2800 ft.

 FYI: Permits are required for use of the Dog Mountain trail system on Saturdays and Sundays between April 20 and June 16.
 Although given the popularity of this hike, if you can avoid doing it on a weekend I definitely would!
-I turned this hike into a loop hike by going up the Dog Mountain trail and then down the Augspurger Trail, so that’s a good option as well.
+I turned this hike into a loop hike by going up the Dog Mountain trail and then down the Augspurger Trail, so thatโ€™s a good option as well.

-2. Best Spring Hikes In Washington – Coyote Wall
+2. Coyote Wall

-There are few things I love more than wildflowers.
-Unfortunately, in Washington, you often have to wait until well into July to get any flowers in the mountains.
-But don’t despair!
-There are some great low-lying trails like Coyote Wall where you can get your wildflower fix much earlier in the season.
-Coyote Wall is another beautiful hike on the Washington side of the Columbia River Gorge.
-In late May through April there are stunning displays of wildflowers along large portions of the trail – Balsamroot and Lupin are particularly prevalent.
-It’s not all about the flowers though.
+Coyote Wall is another one of the most beautiful hikes in Washington State on the Washington side of the Columbia River Gorge.
+In late May through April there are stunning displays of gorgeous wildflowers along large portions of the trail – Balsamroot and Lupin are particularly prevalent.
+Itโ€™s not all about the flowers though.
 There are also great views of Mount Hood peeking over the foothills in the distance.

-It’s not always clear which trail is the official trail, but try your best to avoid any areas that have been blocked off for restoration.
-Also, it’s popular to do Coyote Wall as a loop hike (really more of a tiny lollypop).
+Itโ€™s not always clear which trail is the official trail, but try your best to avoid any areas that have been blocked off for restoration.
+Also, itโ€™s popular to do Coyote Wall as a loop hike (really more of a tiny lollypop).
 Because the area is so open, you always have a good feel for where you are.
-But there are a number of trail junctions, and even though they all seem to go more or less to the same place, I found myself checking my GPS map a number of times just for peace of mind.
-On that note, there was surprisingly good service the entire hike.

 Distance: 7 miles